pixelastic/firost/docs/src/writeJson.md

 ## Notes

 Files and directories will be created if they don't exist.

-### Pretty printing

-The resulting JSON file will be pretty printed with `JSON.stringify`.
-In addition, if you have `prettier` included in your project, it will be formatted according to your prettier config.

-### Easy diff

-Keys of the resulting JSON file will be sorted alphabetically so the output is deterministic.
-This helps in making diffs of the file as well as hashing them in a consistent way.

-You can set `options.sort` to `false` if you want to disable this behavior.
+If `prettier` is installed, your config will be applied to the file as well.